Optimally, 8-10% of your website visitors should transform into potential deals for your HVAC business – “leads”. Does your website do that?

 Where and when?

 Everywhere, and all the time.
 Well, almost.
 This is your differentiator, your eye-catcher and so it should serve as a powerful driver, pulling business leads down the conversion funnel.
 At any stage of the funnel, this is a powerful reminder of why the user should choose to do business with you.

-On your company homepage this is second most important component right after your value proposition.
+Your USP should be found on the company homepage, this is the second most important component right after your value proposition.
 With landing pages, it’s the other way around.
-Your unique competitive advantage needs to be, as the PoTUS says, “uge”.
+Your unique competitive advantage needs to be huge, eye-catching and valuable.

 Part 3: How you do what you do